Check back this summer for more details. Updated 12.2.25

 Trees and their root structure also help prevent soil erosion.

-Lionetti Live Oak
+Joan Lionetti Texas Live Oak – Sold Out

 Joan Lionetti is praised for its symmetrical shape and fast growth.
 Evergreen to semi-evergreen, Joan Lionetti has a dense canopy, upright growth, and performs best in full sun with regular water until established.
 Proven to handle extreme cold and hot temperatures, Joan Lionetti has proven to have a “tough-as-nails” demeanor.
 This majestic tree is named after the founder of the Tucson Clean and Beautiful program.

-Desert Willow ‘Sweet Bubba Seedless’
+Desert Willow ‘Sweet Bubba Seedless’ – Sold Out

-Desert Willow ‘Bubba Jones’
+Desert Willow ‘Bubba Jones’ – Sold Out

 Plan for Planting